Chevrotain/chevrotain/packages/chevrotain/docs/guide/performance.md

 ## Minor Optimizations

+// TODO: we should document the performance cost of CSTNodeLocation tracking in this guide
+// I am not sure this is Minor or Major section yet (lets see how fast we can get it first)

 These are only required if you are trying to squeeze every tiny bit of performance out of your parser.

 1.  **Reduce the amount of Token position tracking** the lexer performs.